caiofov/LogicGates-Oz/README.md

 # LogicGates-Oz
-Logic gates implemented in Oz
+Logic gates implemented in Oz and 3 boolean circuits